e-abdi/Open-Source-Glider/Commercial Gliders.rst

 Oceanscout
 ==============
 Nortek which is a dominant player in ADCP market basically felt like they have pushed ADCPs as far as they could and afraid of loosing their bright engineers out of boredom, decided to start something totally new! building gliders!
 They seem to be focusing on basic physical oceanography and passive acoustic so far.
-Small form factor gliders so ideal for some swarm action!
+It's a small form factor glider so quite a bit cheaper and one person deployable.
+It also seems to be extremely easy to use and pilot but then lacking flexibility.
 They have an interesting design where they flip 180 degrees and climb upside down to invert the lift vector and maintain a constant glide angle.
-Their glider is smaller and therefore much cheapter than the other three.

 .. image:: /images/oceanscout.jpeg